Hypercubed/BoostArray/README.md

 myArray.forEach(myFunc);
 ```

-However convenience comes at a cost.  `forEach`, and siblings, do various type checking and have various extra features not needed 99% [tbr, ~~citation needed~~] of the time.
+However convenience comes at a cost.  `forEach`, and siblings, do various type checking and have various extra features not needed 93% of the time (based on very unscientific analysis of my code).
 These features (desiered in many cases) slow the looping process down significantly (see benchmarks below).

 BoostArray is like a Booster shot for JavaScript Arrays in that it adds addition fast versions of forEach and siblings to a plain ordinary array (POA) or all arrays (see usage below).
 Switching between the standard method and the boosted methods can be as simple as adding a single character: